E-commerce

 Packing

-Boxes, cushioning, documentation, promotional gifts: the parcel is often the first physical contact with the brand.
-The rules must be documented for the provider.
+Boxes, void fill, documentation, promotional gifts: the parcel is often the first physical contact with the brand.
+The rules must be documented for the service provider.

 Kitting and bundles